NodyHub/flathunter/README.md

 optional arguments:
   -h, --help            show this help message and exit --config CONFIG, -c CONFIG
                         Config file to use.
-If not set, $PROJECT_DIR/comfig.yaml is used.
+If not set, $PROJECT_DIR/config.yaml is used.

-Designed by Jan Harrie (c) harrymcfly@protonmail.com
 ```

+## Contributers
+- @NodyHub
+- Bene
+- @Cugu